joshkitt/aws-console-customizer/README.md

 - Clone this repository on your local filesystem
 - Open Extension Manager in Chrome/Brave browser: <a href="about://extensions">about://extensions</a>
 - Turn on "Developer mode"
-- Click on the "Load unpacked button"
+- Click on the "Load unpacked" button
 - Browse to the directory on your local system where you cloned the source code
 - Click the extension button that is now in your browser <img src="./icon.png" width="22px" height="22px"/>
 - Configure your account settings as desired